k0h4n/relearn/content/_index.md

 +++
-title = ""
+title = "Relearn Everything"
 type = "home"
 +++

-This is your new home page.
+This site is dedicated to common knowledge I capture for my future reference.